Working Together: Healthcare Providers and Pedorthists

 - develop an evidence-informed treatment program based on assessment findings including recommendations for orthopaedic products

 - design the orthopaedic products indicated (as well as manufacture the products)

 - dispense the orthopaedic product along with relevant education and information

 - provide the necessary follow up and adjustments to optimize outcomes

-In order to determine the need for custom made foot orthotics, orthopaedic footwear, modifications and custom made footwear, a very thorough clinical assessment, biomechanical examination and gait analysis must be performed to determine if one of these products is an appropriate treatment for the presenting medical condition.
-Only qualified foot care professionals have the expertise, training and education required to assess, develop a treatment plan, prescribe, design, manufacture, deliver and modify these orthopaedic products.
+In order to determine the need and design of custom made foot orthotics, orthopaedic footwear, modifications and custom made footwear, a very thorough clinical assessment, biomechanical examination and gait analysis must be performed to determine if one of these products is an appropriate treatment for the presenting medical condition.
+Only qualified foot care professionals have the expertise, training and education required to assess, develop a treatment plan, design, manufacture, deliver and modify these orthopaedic products.